UNVEILING THE PROGRAM

 -

 Full Application: The goal here is to really validate the commercial outlook of your project, and the intent to bring this research to market.
+These answers will make up the bulk of the Deal Memo.

 - What funding and other support have you and your team received on this project to date?

-- Describe the opportunity and the potential impact of your project (1000 characters)
+- Describe the opportunity and the potential impact of your project

-- Describe the proposed technology and approach and how it will work (1500 characters)
+- Describe the proposed technology and approach and how it will work

-- Describe the technical steps needed to make your technology market-ready (1500 characters)
+- Describe the technical steps needed to make your technology market-ready

-- Who or what will your innovation be competing with (1000 characters)
+- Describe your target market(s) Who or what will your innovation be competing with?

 - Commercialization Pathway - what path(s) do you see to bring this technology to market?
 When will this happen?
 Who will you need on the team?
-(1500 characters)

 - Describe the technical project plan.
-(3000 characters)

 - How much money do you need and what for?
 Provide a brief itemized budget.
-(1000 characters)

 - Who is on the Grant Selection Committee?